Dahoas/edm/README.md

 ```
 Some of the relevant training options are:
 ```
---mode Architecture Mode options are 'def' (Unet), 'fourier' (FNO Unet), 'dual' (Dual FNO Unet) -d -data Path to the dataset to train on.
+--mode Architecture mode, options are 'def' (Unet), 'fourier' (FNO Unet), 'dual' (Dual FNO Unet) -d --data Path to the dataset to train on.
 It can be a folder or a zip file.
 --model_config_path Path to the config yml.
 See ./model_configs for examples
 ```